-Woman blows herself up in central Tunis, nine hurt: ministry
+Woman blows herself up in central Tunis; nine wounded

 Tunisia, which is heavily dependent on tourism, has improved security since a series of militant attacks targeting tourists caused the near collapse of the sector three years ago.

 In 2015, 21 people were killed during a hostage siege in its national museum, the Bardo in Tunis, and a gunman killed 38 people on a resort beach.
+The following year, militants tried to capture the town of Ben Guerdane near the Libyan border.

 There have been no attacks on that scale since then, but the economy has remained troubled and the authorities worry about militants who shelter in neighboring Libya.

-Tunisia is one of the few Arab democracies, and the only country to throw off a long-serving autocrat during the Arab Spring popular revolts of 2011 without triggering large scale unrest or civil war.
+Tunisia is one of the few Arab democracies, and the only country to throw off a long-serving autocrat during the Arab Spring without triggering large scale unrest or civil war.

+It has since been credited with carrying out a democratic transition, holding free elections and guaranteeing fundamental rights in a new constitution.
+But turmoil and militant attacks have scared off tourists and investors, worsening an economic crisis caused by a chronic deficit.

+Some 3,000 Tunisians have joined Islamic State and other jihadist groups in Iraq, Syria and neighboring Libya while dissent over unemployment has risen in recent years in southern and central areas.

-Reporting by Tarek Amara; Writing by Ulf Laessing and Janet Lawrence
+Reporting by Tarek Amara and Ulf Laessing; Writing by Peter Graff and Ulf Laessing; Editing by Janet Lawrence and David Stamp